Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/getrecontactmembersforquota.md

 # Get Recontact Members For Quota
 {: .no_toc }

+For the requested Quota, returns a list of MemberCodes eligible for a recontact.

 * TOC
 {:toc}

-## Introduction

-For the requested Quota, returns a list of MemberCodes eligible for a recontact.

 ---